Roots and Radishes

 2. Add in diced tomatoes, tomato sauce, broth, Worcestershire, and all spices.
 Stir to combine, bring everything to a boil, then reduce heat to a simmer.

-3. Simmer for at least 30 minutes, or until sweet potatoes are completely cooked through.
+3. Cover the chili pot and simmer for about 20 minutes, or until sweet potatoes are completely cooked through.

 4. Serve with any suggested toppings.